couchbase/sync_gateway/src/github.com/couchbase/sync_gateway/docs/design/cache/single_writer.md

 ###Failover

-Proposed approach - use the cache bucket to store cluster state, to avoid the need for a full consensus protocol implementation, based on:
+Proposed approach - use the cache bucket to store cluster state, to avoid the need for a full consensus protocol implementation, based on the assumptions that:
- - Require that cache writers are able to communicate with the cache.
+ * We can assume that cache writers have a connection to the cache bucket.
 When the cache is unavailable to a node, the Sync Gateway node should go offline.
 No communication necessary between SG nodes, so should avoid partitioning issues
- - Leverage CAS support on coordination documents in the bucket to manage interaction between cache writers
+ * Leverage CAS support on coordination documents in the bucket to avoid conflicting updates between cache writers

 Known issues
-- Arbitrary latency on cache operations.
+ * We should assume arbitrary latency on cache operations.
 Need to do a deeper dive into standard consensus algorithms to figure out what subset of the functionality would be required in our scenario, to avoid things like unnecessary cycling between cache writers.

 Option